lsaravia/MetawebsAssembly/MetawebsAssembly.md

 To detect the process of habitat filtering or dispersal limitation in local food webs we calculated topological roles, which characterize how many trophic links are conducted within their module and/or between modules [@Guimera2005; @Kortsch2015].
 Theoretical and empirical results suggest these roles are related to species traits, such as niche breadth, environmental tolerance, apex position in local communities and motility [@Borthagaray2014;@Guimera2010;@Rezende2009;@Kortsch2015;@Dupont2009].

-We determined topological roles using the method of functional cartography [@Guimera2005], which is based on module membership (See modularity).
-The roles are characterized by two parameters: the standardized within-module degree $dz$ and the among-module connectivity participation coefficient $PC$.
-The within-module degree is a z-score that measures how well a species is connected to other species within its module:
+We determined topological roles using the method of functional cartography [@Guimera2005], which is based on module membership (See Supporting Information for more details).
+There are four roles: *Hub connectors* that have a high number of between module links; *Module connectors* have a low number of links mostly between modules;  *Module hubs* have a high number of links inside its module; *Module specialists* have a low number of links inside its module.

-$$dz_i = \frac{k_{is}-\bar{k_s} }{\sigma_{ks}}$$

-where $k_{is}$ is the number of links of species $i$ within its own module $s$, $\bar{k_s}$ and $\sigma_{ks}$ are the average and standard deviation of $k_{is}$ over all species in $s$.
-The participation coefficient $PC$ estimates the distribution of the links of species $i$ among modules; thus it can be defined as:

-$$PC_i =  1 - \sum_s \frac{k_{is}}{k_i}$$

-where $k_i$ is the degree of species $i$ (i.e. the number of links), $k_{is}$ is the number of links of species $i$ to species in module $s$.
-Due to the stochastic nature of the module detection algorithm, we made repeated runs of the algorithm (starting from 100 runs) until there were no statistical differences between the distributions of $PC_i$ and $dz_i$ in successive repetitions; to test such statistical difference we used the k-sample Anderson-Darling test [@Scholz1987].
-Then we calculated the mean and 95% confidence interval of $dz$ and $PC$.

-To determine each species' role the $dz-PC$ parameter space was divided into four areas, modified from @Guimera2005, using the same scheme as @Kortsch2015.
-Two thresholds were used to define the species’ roles: $PC=0.625$ and $dz=2.5$.
-If a species had at least 60% of links within its module then $PC<0.625$, and if it also had $dz\ge 2.5$, thus it was classified as a module hub.
-This parameter space defines species with a relatively high number of links, the majority within its module.
-If a species had $PC<0.625$ and $dz<2.5$, then it was called a peripheral or specialist; this refers to a species with relatively few links, mostly within its module.
-Species that had $PC\ge0.625$ and $dz<2.5$ were considered module connectors, since they have relatively few links, mostly between modules.
-Finally, if a species had $PC\ge0.625$ and $dz\ge 2.5$, then it was classified as a super-generalist or hub-connector because it has high between- and within-module connectivity.

 We estimated the roles for empirical networks and for 20 realizations of each assembly model network.
 To test if the proportion of species’ roles changed between the empirical and each of the realizations of the model we performed a Pearson's Chi-squared test with simulated p-value based on 10000 Monte Carlo replicates.

-All analyses and simulations were performed in R version 4.0.3 [@RCoreTeam2017], using the igraph package version 1.2.6 [@Csardi2006] for motifs, the package multiweb for topological roles, $Q$ and other network metrics [@Saravia2019c], and the package meweasmo for the metaweb assembly model [@Saravia2020].
-Source code and data are available at zenodo <https://doi.org/10.5281/zenodo.3370022> and GitHub <https://github.com/lsaravia/MetawebsAssembly/>.
+All analyses and simulations were performed in R version 4.1.1 [@RCoreTeam2017], using the igraph package version 1.2.6 [@Csardi2006] for motifs, the package multiweb for topological roles, $Q$ and other network metrics [@Saravia2019c], and the package meweasmo for the metaweb assembly model [@Saravia2020].

 ## Results